greenrick/adb-get-started/provision-database/adb-provision-moviestream.md

-# Provision and Load an Autonomous Database
+# Provision an Autonomous Database using the OCI Service Console

 ## Introduction